 Following the lead of companies like Warby Parker and Harry's (where Mockingbird's founder got his start), Mockingbird is one of the first companies to bring the direct-to-consumer approach to strollers.

 The company offers two versions of the Mockingbird stroller: the original single version, which can't convert to a double, and the single-to-double version we'll review in this comparison.

 Mockingbird's single-to-double stroller grows with your child from infancy through toddlerhood by supporting the use of an infant car seat or bassinet, then transitions into a sibling solution when you purchase a second seat kit.

-UPPAbaby introduced the VISTA V2 in 2020, adding upgrades like enhanced all-wheel suspension for a smoother ride, a redesigned sun canopy with extra ventilation, and a no-rethread harness for easy adjustments.
-The VISTA V2 is not changing for 2021, other than in colors.
+Uppababy introduced the Vista V2 in 2020, adding upgrades like enhanced all-wheel suspension for a smoother ride, a redesigned sun canopy with extra ventilation, and a no-rethread harness for easy adjustments.

-The Mockingbird bassinet, which can't be used for overnight sleeping, costs $100 when purchased separately, while the stroller rain cover and bug cover add $20 and $10, respectively.
-(No accessories exist for the bassinet).
+The Mockingbird bassinet, which has been updated in late Summer 2022 to be approved for overnight sleeping when used with the Mockingbird Bassinet Stand, sold separately, costs $140 plus $90 for the home stand, while the stroller rain cover and bug cover add $25 and $15, respectively.
+(No additional accessories exist for the bassinet).